twistingmercury/agentic_loop_runner/README.md

 ## Key Considerations

-- Supported platforms are Linux/amd64 and macOS/arm64 only.
+- Supported platforms are Linux and macOS only.
 - No automatic retries: at most one attempt per task per run.
 - Logs and JSON results are written to `alr_activity/` under the directory where `alr` was started.
 There is no flag to change this.